izabelcavassim/PRDM9_analyses/Orthologous_search.md

 Building the phylogenetic tree
 -----------------------------
 To evaluate evidence for co-evolution between PRDM9 and the meiosis related genes among vertebrates, we need a high quality phylogenetic tree.
 Evolutionary information on species divergence times and relationships were obtained using the TimeTree resource [http://timetree.org/; Kumar et al., 2017, accessed date].
-Forty species out of the 379 species we considered were not present in this database.
+32 out of the 379 species we considered were not present in this database.
 For these species, we used information from a close relative present in the database to determine their appropriate placement in the phylogenetic tree as follow:
 ```
 Cebus imitator ----------> Cebus capucinus
 Rhincodon typus (replaced with Ginglymostoma cirratum)